Azure/azure-quickstart-templates/101-rbac-builtinrole-resourcegroup/README.md

     NotDataActions   : {}
     AssignableScopes : {/}

-   You can use the same cmdlet to get the role definition ID for owner, and contributor.
+   You can use the same cmdlet to get the role definition ID for owner and contributor.

     "Owner": "8e3af657-a8ff-443c-a75c-2fe8c4bcb635"
     "Contributor": "b24988ac-6180-42a0-ab88-20f7382dd24c"